-Angela Tacea is an FWO Postdoctoral Fellow at the Brussels School of Governance.
-She’s also associated researcher at the Center for Europeans studies and comparative politics (CEE), Sciences Po Paris.
+Angela Tacea is a Postdoctoral Fellow at the Brussels School of Governance.
+She is also associated researcher at the Center for European studies and comparative politics (CEE), Sciences Po Paris.
 Before joining the VUB, she has been a temporary Lecturer in public law and political science at Université Paris 2 Panthéon- Assas.
 Angela completed her PhD at Sciences Po Paris (2010-2017).
-Her dissertation explains how national parliaments contribute to the decision-making process and the defense of human rights and civil liberties in the Area of Freedom, Security and Justice.
+Her dissertation, published in 2021 in with the LGDJ press, explains how national parliaments contribute to the decision-making process and the defense of human rights and civil liberties in the Area of Freedom, Security and Justice.

 Her postdoctoral project, ‘Who wins the legislative battle?
 Tracing legislative change and policy ideas in the Area of Freedom, Security and Justice’, conducted in partnership with the VUB’s Artificial Intelligence Lab, aims to understand the balance of powers between the main European institutional actors in context of legislative decision-making in the Area of Freedom, Security and Justice (AFSJ).
 Her research and teaching interests are broadly in European decision-making process and constitutional law, with special focus on institutional actors and procedure, fundamental rights and justice and home affairs policies, e-government, civic techs and artificial intelligence.